-At December 31, 2020, the weighted average rate of interest charged to the Association by CoBank was 1.31%
+At December 31, 2021, the weighted average rate of interest charged to the Association by CoBank was 0.83%.
+As of December 31, 2020, this figure was 1.31%.

 MISSION RELATED INVESTMENTS

 The Farm Credit Act states that the mission of the Farm Credit System is "to provide for an adequate and flexible flow of money into rural areas."
 To further this mission to serve rural America, the System has initiated mission related programs and other mission related investments approved by the Farm Credit Administration (FCA).
 The Association has invested in one mission related investment program.